stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 ## Creating Tenant

-Bill the cluster-admin receives a new request from Acme Corp.'s CTO asking for a new tenant for Anna's team.
+Bill the cluster-admin receives a new request from Aurora Solutions CTO asking for a new tenant for Anna's team.

-Bill creates a new tenant `bluesky` in the cluster according to the tenant's profile:
+Bill creates a new tenant called `bluesky` in the cluster:

 ```yaml
 kubectl create -f - << EOF